Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Accuracy is a measurement of how precise your attacks are, represented by a target number (TN) your opponent has to match or beat on their defense roll.
 Your attack's Accuracy is 10+(DEX)/10, plus any bonuses you may get from abilities, uniques, or the technique you're using.
 After you've declared your attack, your opponent will declare and, if applicable, roll their defense.
 If you hit them successfully (by beating their defense by one or more, or by them utilizing a defense such as Block, which ensures you hit), you'll then roll damage.

 ### Accuracy Rolls
-Sometimes you'll have to make an "accuracy roll".
+Sometimes you'll have to make an "Accuracy Roll".
 This is essentially the same as your accuracy, but you replace the base 10 with a 1d20 roll.
 In other words, it's 1d20+(DEX/10) plus any other Accuracy modifiers.
 When something penalizes both Accuracy and d20 rolls, apply only the penalties to Accuracy; if it penalizes only d20 rolls, however, then those penalties also apply.

 ### Damage
 Every attack has a "base damage", a number of dice of a certain size you roll.
 For example, a basic unarmed attack does 2d4 of base damage.
 The actual damage formula is, (Base Damage) + (Damage Bonus) * (Speed) + (any other bonuses).